lbh199711/game-prediction-ML/README.md

 # game-prediction-ML
-Predicting league of legends gamer result with different machine learning methods.
+Predicting league of legends game result with different machine learning methods.

 ## Introduction
 League of Legends is a popular competitive online game, where a total of 10 players are split